 In adapting Kialo for use in classrooms and other education settings, we’ve built several tools that make it easier for teachers (and students) to use the platform.
 These tools are designed to meet the unique needs of educators and make processes you’re likely to need to use regularly easier, saving you time when you use Kialo.

 These tools make using discussions in a classroom setting easier.

-- Display Claim Authors: Enabling this will add a header above each claim, displaying which user created or linked the claim.
-This makes it easy to see who contributed each claim in each location - especially useful for grading.
+- Display Claim Authors: Adds a header above each claim, displaying which user created or linked the claim.
+This makes it easy to see who contributed which claim in each location - especially useful for grading.

-- Teacher Feedback: Allows you to give students feedback directly on their claims, with feedback hidden from students until you’re ready to release it to them.
+- Teacher Feedback: Allows you to give students feedback directly on their claims, with feedback hidden from students until you’re ready to reveal it to them.

 - Discussion Activity List: Shows you a real-time list of all changes and comments made in the discussion, in reverse chronological order.
 Can also display which students have or haven’t voted on which claims.
 Useful for grading.

 - Vote Visibility: Allows you to adjust the visibility of votes on claims for students, hiding how other students have voted.
 As a result, students can’t simply vote the same way other students have.